qgustavor/megajs-cli/README.md

 The URL above is only supported to link to sub-folders in the web client, but we extend it to files.
 More info see help on [the list command](#ls-list).

-*Note:* is possible that the current speed limit implementation it will only reduce file writing speed, not download speed.
+*Note:* is possible that the current speed limit implementation will only reduce file writing speed, not download speed.
 This feature wasn't well tested and implemented yet.

 ### *put*: upload